thematthaslem/thematthaslem/README.md

 - 👋 Hi, I’m @thematthaslem (Matt Haslem)
 - 👀 I’m interested in mainly web development but am working on my Computer Science degree to gain knowledge in a Software Engineering and how computers work on a hardware level.
-- 🌱 I’m currently learning C++, Python, Java, Django, various web-development frameworks, and Computer Architecture.
+- 🌱 I’m currently learning Git, C++, Python, Java, Django, various web-development frameworks, and Computer Architecture.
 - 📫 How to reach me: thematthaslem@gmail.com

 <!---